MichaelMCoates/Greenhouse/README.md

 Beneath the carousels, users can click on any of the category boxes to be taken to the Search/Categories Page.

 ![Home Page](/docs/images/home_page.png)

+### Campaign Show Page

+When the user clicks on a campaign, they are taken to the campaign show page.
+This page gives information about the campaign, from the user that created it, to the amount that it has been funded thus far.

 ![Campaign Show Page](/docs/images/campaign_show.png)